Support our sponsor: Godfather's Pizza 4628 Brandt Pike Huber Heights (937)233-9900

 Casts, splints or body braces made of a hard substance in its final form such as leather, rubber, plastic, plaster or fiberglass must be covered on all exterior surfaces with no less than 1⁄2 inch thick, high density polyurethane, or an alternate material of the same thickness and similar physical properties to protect the injury.
 A medical release for the injured player signed by a licensed physician must be available at the game site.
 Players may not play with these casts without the approval of the Referee.

-MATCH SCHEDULES: The ONLINE Schedules are the OFFICIAL schedules of the Warrior Fall Classic.
-Each team will be scheduled for a minimum of 3 preliminary games (except divisions with 5 teams, each team would play 4 games each and the top 2 teams with the most points will be declared Winner & Runner-Up).
+MATCH SCHEDULES The ONLINE Schedules are the OFFICIAL schedules of the Warrior FALL Classic.
+Each team will be scheduled for a minimum of 3 preliminary games.
 A maximum of 2 matches will be played on any one day.
 In cases where a team drops out of the competition some teams may play less than 3 games.
 See Forfeits for scoring this type of game.

 STANDINGS & TIE-BREAKERS: No overtime periods will be played for Preliminary games.
 Each team will be awarded three points for a win, one point for a tie, and no points for a loss.
 In the event of ties in the group standing, the following procedure will determine the group winner: